 - Click here to see a photo album from this trip.

 Tom, Taylor, and I drove from Amarillo to Durango on Friday, September 7.
 We arrived fairly late and checked into Silverpick near Purgatory Ski Area.
-Silverpick Lodge has changed owners and names and is now The Black Diamond Lodge.
+Silverpick Lodge has changed owners and is now named The Black Diamond Lodge.
 After a final round of gear checking and packing, we turned in for some sleep.